-- 5.14 The Council may enter into collaborative procurement arrangements with other local authorities, government departments, public bodies or public service purchasing consortia and may use framework agreements or lists of pre-qualified contractors established by such bodies. - 5.15 Responsible Officers proposing to use such arrangements must ensure that they have been established in a way which complies with the law.
-In particular where the Regulations apply the collaborative agreement must comply with them, the Council must be among the bodies named in the Find a Tender/OJEU notice as having access to the arrangements and there must be scope in the arrangement to permit its lawful use for the purposes proposed.
+- 9.23 The Council may enter into collaborative procurement arrangements with other local authorities, government departments, public bodies or public service purchasing consortia and may use framework agreements or lists of pre-qualified contractors established by such bodies. - 9.24 Responsible Officers proposing to use such arrangements must ensure that they have been established in a way which complies with the law.
+In particular where the Procurement